 Now, you might be wondering whether applying an acoustic treatment to your ceilings is even necessary.
 Well, in my opinion, most rooms don’t need these kinds of treatments.
 They usually don’t play a big part in preventing sounds from escaping or allowing them to enter a room.
 However, they can be helpful in rooms where even incremental acoustic differences matter.

 So, if you frequently hear your neighbors stomping around above you, your best bet would be to get them to soundproof their floors, not work on your ceilings.
 However, if you really believe you need to fortify your ceilings, installing a suspended ceiling might be beneficial.

 In fact, building a suspended ceiling with acoustical tiles would likely achieve both of those goals — soundproofing and improving internal sound quality.
 But I’m getting ahead of myself.
 Before we talk about the different methods you can use to attach your ceiling tiles, let’s talk about their own acoustic properties.

-Previously, we have discussed several methods you might use to soundproof a basement ceiling.
-I still stand by most of the suggestions I made in that article.
+Previously, we have discussed several methods you might use to soundproof a ceiling.
+I still stand by those suggestions I made in that article.
 However, most of them are definitely less attractive solutions than most acoustical tiles you’ll find.

 Now, before we dive into the benefits of installing acoustical ceiling tiles, I should clear one thing up.
 If you have a large room with bare walls and floors, acoustically treating the ceiling won’t do much good.
 Ultimately, our perception of sound tends to be horizontal — because our ears are pointed that way.
 So most of the noise that bothers us is coming from the sides.